 Dixie beer?
 Let me see.
 Maybe I’m tripping.
 What exactly is Dixie?
-Let’s see hum according to Dictionary.com, Dixie is the Southern U.S. states, especially those that belonged to the Confederate States of America (1860–65).
-Dixie was originally the battle song of the Confederate Army.
+Let’s see hummm, according to Dictionary.com, Dixie is the Southern U.S. states, especially those that belonged to the Confederate States of America (1860–65).
+And Dixie was originally the battle song of the Confederate Army.
 The song is the Confederate “national anthem”.
 So in other words, had the South won, instead of singing “O say can you see” at the beginning of the Saints football games on Sunday, you would take off your hat, place your hand on your heart and sing, “Oh, I wish I was in the land of cotton, Old times there are not forgotten.”
 Are you ready for some football?

 Cause New Orleans Saints owner and recipient of a myriad of Louisiana state tax breaks and stadium rent concessions and discounts, Tom Benson, has revived the brand celebrated by traitors and slave owners and raised the NFL to new heights of bigotry and amazing tone deafness.
 The new Dixie sign in the Superdome is equivalent to flying a Confederate flag in the dome.
-That the same league that made the Slap Your Momma spice company change their entire corporate slogan, during a recent SuperBowl even after the company paid over $100,000 for advertising rights is allowing a brand that represents racism and slavery and bigotry free reign at NFL games is telling.
+That the same league made the Slap Your Momma spice company change their entire corporate slogan, during a recent SuperBowl even after the company paid over $100,000 for advertising rights, is allowing a brand that represents racism and slavery and bigotry free reign at NFL games is telling.

 But come on.
 This is the new South.
 And the commercials say that Dixie beer “brought people together.”
 Now around 1907, it is well known that families would come together and gather round a strong tree to watch the latest lynching of an innocent black man.
-And what could better to cool you off on a hot Louisiana day than a good cold beer.
+And what better to cool you off on a hot Louisiana day than a good cold beer.
 And an enterprising young man saw the market and started the Dixie brewing company.
 Aww, nothing like a lynching and a cold Dixie beer.

 That the NFL allows this ignoble homage to the Confederacy to be a part of the NFL brand is indicative of a trend.
 The blackballing of Colin Kaperneak might be explained away by his current skill level not being worth the distractions his signing might cause, but a blatantly racist symbol like DIXIE hanging in a NFL stadium is truly an indication of the standardization of bigotry and racism at the highest levels of the NFL.
-What’s next – a team with blackface mascots nicknamed the Nig@# Chasers?
+What’s next – a team with blackface mascots nicknamed the Night Chasers?